Billy-Ray Belcourt: Reception

-Belcourt's works have generally been welcomed with praise and appreciation.
-CBC featured This Wound Is a World at the top of their top ten poetry collections from 2017 stating that the book "is memoiristic in approach, perspicuous in style and exacting in its determination to upend genre and form."

-Leanne Betasamosake Simpson also praised Belcourt's book, choosing it as her favorite book of 2017.
-In Simpson's words, "Belcourt is a sovereign genius and This Wound Is a World redefines poetics as a refusal of colonial erasure, a radical celebration of Indigenous life and our beautiful, intimate rebellion."
-Lisa Tatonetti also praises the book, calling it a "powerful meditation on the intersections of violence, love, and the body."
+Belcourt was called "one of the smartest emerging Indigenous writers in Canada" by the CBC in 2017.
+CBC featured This Wound Is a World in their top ten poetry collections from 2017, stating that the book is "perspicuous in style and exacting in its determination to upend genre and form."
+Leanne Betasamosake Simpson named it as her favorite book of 2017, calling Belcourt "a sovereign genius" and the collection "a radical celebration of Indigenous life and our beautiful, intimate rebellion."
+Lisa Tatonetti called it a "powerful meditation on the intersections of violence, love, and the body."

-NDN Coping Mechanisms, Belcourt's second book, was well received, being included in the Library Journal's list of Best Books 2019, the Writers Trust of Canada Best Books of 2019 and CBC Books Top Canadian Poetry Book of 2019.
-It was shortlisted for the 2020 ReLit Award for poetry.
+NDN Coping Mechanisms was well-received, being included in Library Journal's Best Books 2019 and the Writers' Trust of CanadaBest Books of 2019.
+It was named CBC Books' best Canadian poetry book of 2019.
+It was a finalist for the 2020 ReLit Award for poetry.

-A History of My Brief Body, his 2020 memoir, was described by Kirkus Starred Review as "An urgently needed, unyielding book of theoretical and intimate strength."
-The book was a shortlisted finalist for the Lambda Literary Award for Gay Memoir or Biography at the 33rd Lambda Literary Awards.
+A History of My Brief Body was described by Kirkus Reviews as an "urgently needed, unyielding book of theoretical and intimate strength."
+The book was a finalist for the Lambda Literary Award for Gay Memoir or Biography at the 33rd Lambda Literary Awards.